qhxbx/perm-spoofer/README.md

-# Perm Spoofing Program ⭐
+# Perm Spoofing/Unban Program ⭐

 This program fully spoofs your PC serials using an external tool.
 It allows you to change motherboard, volume, CPU, RAM, network, and more.